PLOS/Dockerfiles/README.md

     projects/build-all.sh

-Of course this will only work for projects you have the source code locally checked out for.
+This will only work for projects you have the source code locally checked out for, but the builder script will do its best to clone git project repos that it needs source code for.

 To see a list of sample stacks that combine the use of these images see the configurations/ directory.
 Here is how you would run one: